lupyuen/lupyuen.github.io/src/usb.md

 __sx126x_hal_read__ calls __transfer_spi__ to transfer the SPI Data.

 Now __transfer_spi__ is doubly sus...
-The same function is called to transmit and receive Long LoRa Messages!
+The same function is called to transmit AND receive Long LoRa Messages!

 ## SPI Transfer Fails with 32 Bytes